ComScore

 • Time Commitment: 1 hour and 30 minutes

-• Why We Love It: gluten free, crowd-pleaser, kid-friendly
+• Why I Love It: gluten free, crowd-pleaser, kid-friendly

-This peanut butter and banana cake may be the ultimate dessert: It’s sweet, gooey, chocolatey and enrobed in peanut butter frosting.
+This peanut butter and banana cake may be the ultimate Mother's Day dessert idea.
+It’s sweet, gooey, chocolatey and enrobed in peanut butter frosting.
+The fruit ensures not only a natural sweetness, but also an impeccably moist crumb.

 14. White Chocolate Citrus Pots de Crème